ironscar/unreal-engine-dev-starter/readme.md

 Caveats:
 - If you create a Blueprint from a class and then update the class like adding a new class variable etc, then the blueprint breaks
 - It says that the blueprint has an invalid parent
-- We can open the blueprint in editor and then go to file and choose Reparent Blueprint to the class (but I couldn't find the C++ class there)
+- We can open the blueprint in editor and then go to file and choose Reparent Blueprint to the class
-- So I had to delete and recreate it
+- You may have to go to the gear icon to specify `show internal classes` to see the C++ classes you created

 ---